 It was fascinating to be able to educate everybody throughout the entire org structure and to be able to really emphasize those points of value and the long-term benefits of Developer Relations.
 It was incredibly rewarding.

-Having been at it for a while, where do you see Developer Relationships evolving and do you think there’s a place for it outside of software product companies?
+Having been at it for a while, where do you see DevRel evolving and do you think there’s a place for it outside of software product companies?

 There are a couple of things that I see evolving: One we’ve touched on a little bit already, but companies are really starting to understand that having that community is not just “cool,” but it’s actually bringing true value to their business.
 It’s a competitive advantage.
 And so as companies are trying to figure out, “How do we get ahead?
 What’s the next step that’s going to set us apart from our competition?”
 More and more companies are starting to understand that strong foundational-community feedback is a big part of it.